dotlso/dotlso/README.md

 ### 🧠 Bio

 I’m a Math student specializing in Computer Science with a strong interest in
 software development, game systems, and digital art.

-I like building things,
-breaking them, and figuring out how they work.
+I enjoy building practical projects, learning how systems work under the hood,
+and improving both my technical and creative skills over time.

 Outside of coding, I spend time gaming, working on plastic model kits,
-and creating art using both pixel and illustration tools.
+and creating digital art using various tools.

 </td>
 </tr>